If your looking for specific news, using the search function will narrow down the results

 US-Listed ETFs: Most Successful Recent Launches by Assets

-Over the past 13 weeks, newly launched Fixed Income ETFs generated most net inflows at $882 mln
+Over the past 13 weeks, newly launched Active ETFs generated most net inflows at $1.0 bln (specifically the PIMCO Total Return ETF-BOND)

-97 new ETF listings and 17 closures YTD; 2012 launches are on pace with last year’s
+99 new ETF listings and 17 closures YTD; launches trail last year’s issuance (122) through the last week in May

-Over the past year, many of the successful launches have had an income/dividend orientation
+Over the past year, many of the successful launches have an income/dividend orientation

 Five different ETF sponsors and three asset classes represented in top 10 most successful launches